The can't talk, eating bit

 8. Johnny, Vince & Sam’s

-This newly opened Lygon Street restaurant will transport you straight to Nonna’s house with its cosy, eclectic interior and hearty Italian comfort food.
+This welcoming Lygon Street restaurant will transport you straight to Nonna’s house with its cosy, eclectic interior and hearty Italian comfort food.
 Named after their characters, Johnny, Vince & Sam’s is the latest venture from beloved comedy trio Sooshi Mango (known for their tongue-in-cheek ‘ethnic dad’ sketch videos).
 With garish floral carpets and an unpretentious old-school Italian menu from an award-winning chef, it’s the perfect mix of daggy and delicious.